-Identifying a Wound and the need for care is important.
+Identifying a Wound and the need for care.

 Identifying a wound, or a change in the tissue early on with the Ankle, Foot, or Leg is crucial.
-Being that we spend so much time on our feet in life it is important to identify changes and issues to avoid complications.
-Wounds left untreated can become infected, which can spread into the bone and in the worst case surgical amputation may be required.
-This method is utilized to stop the infection from spreading further and damaging additional bone, and tissue of the lower extremity.
+We spend so much time on our feet in life that it is important to be aware and identify changes and issues to avoid complications.
+A wound that is left untreated can become infected and can further spread into the bone.
+In the worst case surgical amputation may be required and is utilized to stop the infection from spreading further and damaging additional bone, and tissue of the lower extremity.
 These scenarios are prevalent in patients with Diabetes, and or Neuropathic issues such as numbness in the lower extremities.
-Wound Care is especially important in St Augustine along with all of Florida given the large demographic that have complications with their lower extremities.
+Wound Care is especially important in St Augustine given the large demographic that have complications with their lower extremities.

-There are many ways to treat and care for a wound with today.
-Options that are available for treating wounds are centered around clearing bacteria, and infection.
+There are many ways to treat and care for a wound these days.
+Options are centered around clearing bacteria, and infection from the area of concern.
 This creates optimal conditions for the body to heal itself.
 Some of the options available are.